Quick tips to easily transfer any image or drawing onto canvas using just tracing paper

 Once you’ve gone over all the lines on the tracing paper, remove the paper to reveal the transferred lines on your final surface.

-DIY Transfer Paper Technique
+DIY Transfer Paper Technique (aka how to use tracing paper without flipping)

 Step 1: Scribble Time